atiaitu/Distributed_Systems/Handin5/README.md

 	Use /b <your bid> to place a bit
 	Use /r to review the status of the auction

-The server keeps a log of all interactions called log.txt, and it is under the server folder
+- The server keeps a log of all interactions called log.txt, and it is under the server folder
+- Try to crash one server, and becuase of the construction of the servers, the auction will still function as expected.